The Scope of Educational Administration

 Function 7: Decision making

-Reaching a judgement or conclusion regarding an issue.
-Organisation decision making is an institutionalised process: end product of combined efforts of people at diverse levels.
-Decision is made from alternatives submitted to the decision maker.
+Decision making is reaching a judgement or conclusion on an issue.
+In an organisation, decision making is institutionalised: it is the end product of combined efforts at many levels.
+The decision maker chooses from the alternatives submitted to her.

 Decision making was covered in detail in the decision making chapter.
 In EA terms, the administrator is the school’s primary decision maker.